-Figure 4.1 : Stereomicroscopic Images of Calcite Crystals Precipitated Within Different Bacterial Strains.
+Figure 4.2 : Stereomicroscopic Images of Calcite Crystals Precipitated Within Different Bacterial Strains.

 Crystal precipitating colonies were studied after 5 days of cultivation with stereomicroscopy.
-Digital images were captured with a ccd camera.
+Digital images were captured with a C.C.D. camera.
 Large crystal aggregates that precipitated within a single colony of these isolates showed crystal nucleation site development.
 The Bacillus strains were selected for further study.
 Based on morphological differences it was observed that large crystal aggregates of bacteria which precipitated within single colonies on the precipitation agar were termed as calcium precipitating bacteria.
-Five basic morphologically distinct groups of crystal aggregates were distinguished fume is given in Table 4.1.
+Five basic morphologically distinct groups of crystal aggregates were distinguished compressive strength of concrete containing fly ash and silica fumeisgiven in Table 4.1 and shown.